 context

-Suzano manages the fight against corruption by implementing and promoting initiatives from its Compliance Program.
+Suzano addresses corruption by implementing and promoting initiatives within its Compliance Program.

 • Tone at the Top;